Changes in your body

-As your round ligaments that surround your uterus stretch, it’s common to have abdominal pain.
+As the round ligaments that surround your uterus stretch, it’s common to experience abdominal pain.
 The pain may be sharp or dull, and it is benign.
 Try moving more slowly, and take your time standing up.
 This may help to reduce your incidence of pain.

 Contact your doctor if your pain is moderate to severe or accompanied by vaginal bleeding, fever, chills, or burning urination.

 Things to do this week for a healthy pregnancy

 You’ve probably had your first prenatal appointment, so be sure to follow your doctor’s advice.
 Write down non-emergency questions as they arise to ask at your next appointment.